An extended version of the Ordered Median Tree Location Problem including appendices and detailed computational results: Computational experiments

 The caption just above each block gives the formulation the block refers to.
 Due to the large number of formulations (see Table \ref{tab:OMT_formulations_sum}), we decided to report just four final formulations.
 This choice was based on preliminary computational result based on different set of instances.
 We report results among $F1^{(\mT)}_{(\mS)}$ with $\mS \in \{x^{\ell}, u\}$ and $\mT \in \{mtz,flow1,flow2,km\}$ since other approaches (subtour elimination, Benders decomposition and $F2^{(\cdot)}_{(\cdot)}$) were clearly outperformed in our preliminary tests, especially for large instance sizes.
 All preliminary results are available in Appendix D. Then, the criteria that have guided us to present as final formulations $F1_{x^{\ell}}^{mtz}$, $F1_{x^{\ell}}^{flow1}$, $F1_{u}^{mtz}$ and $F1_{u}^{km}$ are the following:

 \begin{enumerate} \item Over a total of four formulations we have chosen two types of $F1_{x^{\ell}}^{(\cdot)}$ formulations and two types of $F1_{u}^{(\cdot)}$ formulations.
 We recall that $F1_{u}^{(\cdot)}$ takes advantage of ties in the cost matrix (see Section 3.1).
-Besides, choosing formulations among $F1_{x^{\ell}}^{(\cdot)}$ requires an analysis of the gap left (many instances could not be solved in the time limit) and choosing formulations among $F1_{u}^{(\cdot)}$ requires an analysis of the running time (mostly all instances were solved within the time limit). \item According to Table \ref{Table_xl_gap}, $F1_{x^{\ell}}^{flow1}$ slightly outperforms to its variant $F1_{x^{\ell}}^{flow2}$. \item According to Table \ref{Table_xl_gap}, $F1_{x^{\ell}}^{mtz}$ slightly outperforms $F1_{x^{\ell}}^{km}$. \item According to performance profiles in Figure \ref{OMT_comparison_u_R2}, $F1_{u}^{km}$ has shown the best performance among all $F1_{u}^{(\cdot)}$ formulations, specially in the $k$-trimmed mean criterion and $k$-centrum criterion (larger instances). \item Finally, $F1_{u}^{mtz}$ has been chosen so that the reader could have a comparison of the same tree polytope description among both sorting descriptions, that is, by means of $F1_{x^{\ell}}^{mtz}$ and $F1_{u}^{mtz}$.
+Besides, choosing formulations among $F1_{x^{\ell}}^{(\cdot)}$ requires an analysis of the gap left (many instances could not be solved in the time limit) and choosing formulations among $F1_{u}^{(\cdot)}$ requires an analysis of the running time (mostly all instances were solved within the time limit). \item According to Table \ref{Table_xl_gap}, $F1_{x^{\ell}}^{flow1}$ slightly outperforms to its variant $F1_{x^{\ell}}^{flow2}$.
+Therefore, given the similarity of these formulations, we discard $F1_{x^{\ell}}^{flow2}$. \item According to Table \ref{Table_xl_gap}, $F1_{x^{\ell}}^{mtz}$ slightly outperforms $F1_{x^{\ell}}^{km}$ (in terms of gaps for $k$-trimmed mean and $k$-centrum criteria). \item According to Table \ref{Table_xl_gap}, $F1_{x^{\ell}}^{flow1}$ slightly outperforms $F1_{x^{\ell}}^{km}$ (again in terms of gaps for $k$-trimmed mean and $k$-centrum criteria). \item According to performance profiles in Figure \ref{OMT_comparison_u_R2}, $F1_{u}^{km}$ has shown slightly better performance among all $F1_{u}^{(\cdot)}$ formulations with respect to the $k$-trimmed mean criterion and $k$-centrum criterion (for the most difficult instances). \item Finally, $F1_{u}^{mtz}$ has been chosen so that the reader could have a comparison of the same tree polytope description among both sorting descriptions, that is, by means of $F1_{x^{\ell}}^{mtz}$ and $F1_{u}^{mtz}$.
 Beyond that, we are interested in reporting $F1_{(\cdot)}^{mtz}$ since $mtz$ has been shown as a promising tree polytope description for being combined with sorting constraints (see \citealp{Fernandez2014}). \end{enumerate}